-If we’ve changed a dog or cat’s diet and not seen an improvement in their symptoms, we often then try treating the allergies symptomatically by administering a drug or supplement that decreases or minimizes their immune response to allergens.
-This is akin to a human taking an antihistamine when they begin to feel their allergies acting up.
-Dogs and cats can also be placed on antihistamines, and there are also nutritional supplements like fish oil, a natural anti-inflammatory called duralactin, and products such as canine dermal support which may decrease itching and scratching in your pet.
-You should always consult your veterinarian before beginning any of these over-the-counter treatments.
+If we do not see an improvement in a pet’s signs after changing their diet, we may then try treating the allergies symptomatically by administering a drug or supplement that lowers their immune response to allergens.
+This is akin to a human taking an antihistamine when they begin to feel their allergies acting up; dogs and cats can also be placed on antihistamines.
+There are also nutritional supplements such as fish oil, Duralactin – a natural anti-inflammatory, and products such as Canine Dermal Support which may decrease itching and scratching in your pet.
+You should always consult your veterinarian before trying these or any other over-the-counter treatments.

-For more acute cases that do not respond to the above treatments, we may prescribe a corticosteroid.
-These medications act as powerful anti-inflammatories but come with the possibility of severe side effects, especially when administered long term.
-For this reason, steroids are not the first line of defense against allergies and are generally not recommended to be given over long periods of time.
-When a dog or cat has reached the point where we want to consider using steroids, it is often prudent to also consider allergy testing.
+For more acute cases that do not respond to the above treatments, we might prescribe a corticosteroid.
+These medications act as powerful anti-inflammatories but come with the possibility of severe side effects, especially when given long term.
+Because of this, steroids are not the first line of defense against allergies and are generally not recommended to be given over long periods of time.

 Allergy Testing and Allergy Shots: How They Can Help Your Animal

+When a dog or cat has reached the point where we want to consider using steroids, it is often prudent to also consider allergy testing.
 Allergy tests can be done to detect either food or environmental allergies.
 As discussed earlier, we will usually target food allergies first simply because they are much easier to treat.
 For food allergies we recommend a test called Nutriscan which uses saliva to test for food sensitivities.
-After administering the test, we get back a list of food ingredients that are allergens for your pet.
-If there is something on this list that can easily be removed from their diet, this is the ideal result.
+After the lab analyzes these results, we get back a list of food ingredients that are allergens for your pet.
+Ideally, there is something on this list that can easily be removed from their diet.

-Environmental allergy testing is the next option and tests for allergens that might be air borne in your pet’s environment.
-This type of test can either be done using an animal’s blood or through a technique called intradermal testing, which means pricking their skin with different allergens to see how the pet reacts.
-Research doesn’t point to one test being better than the other as each yields accurate results.
-Since we cannot usually prevent a pet’s exposure to environmental allergies, the practical outcome for environmental testing is to begin the pet on an allergy desensitization protocol.
+Environmental allergy testing is the next option and tests for allergens that could be airborne.
+This type of test can either be done using blood or through a technique called intradermal testing, which means pricking their skin with different allergens to see how the pet reacts.
+Research doesn’t point to one test being better than the other as both yield accurate results.
+Since we cannot usually prevent a pet’s exposure to environmental allergies, we often begin an allergy desensitization protocol.
 Once we know what a dog or cat is allergic to, we can start them on a regimen of allergy shots or oral drops.
-These shots or drops work by slowly exposing an animal to small amounts of allergens with the aim of desensitizing their immune systems over time.
-At best, this process takes months to yield results, so patience is definitely an asset during a trial of shots or drops.
-While many pets will show improvement, some will unfortunately not improve.
-As Doctor Richter says, “We all have some experience with allergies, either with ourselves or someone close to us, and these are rarely things you are going to fix completely.
-Allergies are usually a lifelong affair”.
-In these cases, it may be that the best option is to begin the pet on a steroid to see if it helps control their symptoms.
+These shots or drops work by slowly exposing an animal to small amounts of allergens to desensitize their immune systems over time.
+At best, this process takes months to see results, so this process requires some patience.
+While many pets will show improvement, some will not.
+Unfortunately, allergies are rarely things you are going to fix completely and are usually a lifelong affair.
+In these cases, steroids may be the best option.

-If you are wondering why we don’t just begin with allergy testing, the answer is that it is fairly expensive and takes a while to yield positive results; as such, it usually makes sense to begin with faster, more affordable avenues of treatment.
+If you are wondering why we don’t always do allergy testing right away, the answer is that it is fairly expensive and takes a while to yield positive results.
+It usually makes sense to begin with more affordable avenues of treatment that provide faster relief.
 When there isn’t a quick and easy fix, allergy shots and/or steroids or even immunosuppressants are usually the next best steps.
-At Montclair Veterinary Hospital and Holistic Veterinary Care, we know there isn’t one defined way to treat a pet’s allergies, and we are happy to explore and discuss the pros and cons of all possible treatment modalities with you.
-It can be a long process, but the good news is that there are many, many different avenues to take to help your loved ones get relief from their overactive immune systems.